 By Alissa Song Apr 29, 2019

-Alissa Song joined KKR in 2015 as an Analyst after graduating from Harvard College.
-Today, she is an Associate in KKR’s Americas Private Equity business where she focuses on investing in industrial companies.
+Alissa Song joined KKR in 2015 as an Analyst after graduating from Harvard College and as of 2019 commenced business school at Stanford.
 Prior to KKR, she worked at McKinsey & Company and Goldman Sachs in New York in internship roles.

 Why did you choose the Industrials sector as your focus?